 Extended macerations (juice & skin contact) follow to extract optimum color, flavor & tannin profiles.
 Red wines are separated from their skins to give both free-run & press fractions which are kept separate.
 Wines are aged exclusively in French oak barrels for 12-18 months.
 Judicious tastings & experience are used to determine various options for blending & ageing to enhance the wines before bottling.

 Sean studied marine biology at the University of the Virgin Islands.
-After college he traveled Europe extensively, nurturing his passion for wine.
+After college he traveled Europe extensively, nurturing his passion and knowledge for wine.
 Sean graduated with the highest honors from the academic program at the Wine School of Philadelphia.

 Sean Comninos has been producing fines wines at William Heritage Winery since the 2009 vintage.
 During his time with William Heritage, he has garnered high praise from wine critics and the media.
 His 2015 Brut Rosé received 90 points from Robert Parker’s Wine Advocate and Wine & Spirits Magazine.
 In addition, Sean’s 2015 BDX (Bordeaux-style blend) received 91 points from world renowned wine critic James Suckling.